Nextiva / Blog / Customer Experience

 Set clear and attainable customer service goals and objectives that help you measure CX success with key performance indicators and metrics.
 Defining customer service goals, like reducing churn rate or increasing customer satisfaction (CSAT) scores, will shape your customer lifecycle management strategy and track its effectiveness.

-Consider aligning your customer service goals with broader business objectives.
-For example, if your goal is to increase CLV, your CLM strategy might prioritize upselling and cross-selling initiatives to existing customers.
+Pro tip: Consider aligning your customer service goals with broader business objectives.
+For example, if your goal is to increase CLV, your CLM strategy might prioritize upselling and cross-selling initiatives to your existing customer.

 3. Create a customer lifecycle journey map